Alex Murdaugh prosecutor says storm of crimes made him a killer in closing argument

 Paul was facing criminal charges over the incident, while Mr Murdaugh was being sued by the Beach family.

-The Beach family attorney Mark Tinsley had testified how he had filed a motion to compel to gain access to Mr Murdaugh’s finances.
+The Beach family attorney Mark Tinsley had testified how in the run-up to the murders he had filed a motion to compel to gain access to Mr Murdaugh’s finances.

+The next hearing in the case had been set for 10 June 2021 – three days after the murders.

 After the boat crash, Mr Waters said that “the pace of his stealing increased” and he stole every dime of a $4m settlement for the family of his housekeeper Gloria Satterfield (who died in a mystery trip and fall at Moselle in 2018).

-By the day of the murders, the prosecutor said that Mr Murdaugh’s financial crimes were coming to a head and were on the brink of being exposed.
+But also by the day of the murders, the prosecutor said that Mr Murdaugh’s financial crimes were on the brink of being exposed.

 On 7 June 2021, jurors have heard how he was confronted by his law firm CFO Jeanne Seckinger about a payment that he had stolen from the firm and its clients.

-He was also three days away – 10 June 2021 – from a hearing in the boat crash lawsuit.
+He was also three days away – 10 June 2021 – from the boat crash lawsuit hearing.

 Mr Murdaugh’s father Randolph was also “very, very sick”, said Mr Waters.